What Can I Do When I Owe Taxes, Court Debt or Other Debts to the State of Iowa?

 Some State Debt Is Dischargeable In Bankruptcy

-Child support is not dischargeable in bankruptcy, nor are costs associated with criminal cases where the defendant is convicted or pleads guilty.
+Child support is not dischargeable in bankruptcy.
+Criminal fines are not dischargeable, nor is victim restitution.
+Some costs associated with criminal cases where the defendant is convicted or pleads guilty, but some are not.
 Civil fines are also generally not dischargeable.